Navigator logo

 LinkedIn icon

-As an Associate Principal in Navigator’s Ottawa office, Matt brings over 15 years of experience in government and public affairs consulting.
-He has a long track record of success navigating the federal government to help clients tell their stories and advance their interests.
-His commitment to his clients is renowned and steadfast; in 2014, Maclean’s Magazine named Matt the most active Ottawa lobbyist, and in 2021 and 2022 he made the Hill Times Top 100 Lobbyist list.
+He has a strong track record of success navigating the federal government and helping clients tell their stories.
+His commitment to his clients is renowned and steadfast; in 2022 and 2021 he was included in the Hill Times Top 100 Lobbyist list and in 2014, Maclean’s Magazine named Matt the most active lobbyist in Ottawa.

+Matt also plays an active role in his community and has advocated for Ottawa’s homeless, fights food insecurity in Barrhaven and is the current Board Chair for the Distress Centre of Ottawa and Region.
 Most recently, in the 2021 federal election, Matt ran as the Conservative Party of Canada candidate in the riding of Nepean, securing a strong second-place finish.

 Enjoyed reading?